 Always Be Sure the Barrel is Clear of Obstructions.
-Only Carry Ammunition of the Proper Size for the Gun You Are Using become lodged in your gun barrel by careless gun handling - as in the case of mud or snow.
+Only Carry Ammunition of the Proper Size for the Gun You Are Using handling - as in the case of mud or snow.
 Or, they may have been left there accidentally by someone else.
 Proper safety procedures require that all gun barrels be checked for obstructions before firing.
+Carry only the proper ammunition for the gun you are shooting.
+Mixing ammunition causes problems.
+A 20 gauge shotshell, for example, will pass through the chamber of a 12 gauge and lodge in the barrel.
+Never allow different types of ammunition to get mixed up in the pockets of your hunting or shooting coat.
+It is a simple and basic safety step to check your barrel for obstructions before shooting - for your own safety for obstructions before shooting - for your own safety and to prevent damage to your gun.

 It might be mud, snow or a shotshell wad.
 It could even be a cleaning patch or the wrong size ammunition placed in your gun's chamber by mistake.
 All are obstructions that can block a gun barrel and cause serious injury to the shooterif not detected.
-These obstructions may have become lodged in your gun barrel by careless gun
+These obstructions may have become lodged in your gun barrel by careless gun handling - as in the case of mud or snow.
+Or, they may